 6. Don’t jump traffic lights.
 You may only be riding a bike but you should respect the roads and other drivers, traffic lights are there to keep you safe also.

 7. Be aware of vehicles.
-Lots of accidents happen cyclists are on the inside of a car that’s turning left.
+Lots of accidents happen when cyclists are on the inside of a car that’s turning left.
 You shouldn’t assume a car’s direction even if it hasn’t signalled.